 What is a rowing machine?

-Not to be mistaken for traditional rowing, a rowing machine is stationary, indoor exercise equipment, not unlike the idea of a stationary bike.
-Rowing machines are designed to mimic the motion and impact of traditional water rowing.
-Rowing machines universally use either springs or elastic cords, attached to a strap and handle.
-Most of the time, rowing machines work by propelling legs and arms muscles on a sliding seat.
+machines universally use either springs or elastic cords, attached to a strap and handle.
+Most of the time, machines work by propelling legs and arms muscles on a sliding seat for an almost .

 How do rowing machines work?

-Rowing machines work by pushing against a catch, which requires you to pump your legs and rely in part on your arms even core muscles to move the elastic cords back and forth in a circular motion.
-It is not unlike the movements associated with traditional rowing, and not terribly different, but a bit more nuanced than using an indoor bike.
+machines work by pushing against a catch, which requires you to pump your legs and rely in part on your arms even core muscles to move the elastic cords back and forth in a circular motion.
+It is not unlike the movements associated with traditional , and not terribly different, but a bit more nuanced than using an .

 What are the benefits of rowing machine workouts?

-Rowing machine workouts offer a slew of benefits, which may in part explain their popularity.
-Rowing machines provide more of a full workout than you might imagine, and a quality one even in the comfort of your own home.
-They’re great for everything from fitness goals to cross-training and even coming off of a sports injury.
+workouts offer a slew of benefits without being an machines provide more of a full than you might imagine, and a quality one even in the comfort of your own home.
+They’re great for everything from goals to cross-training and even coming off of a sports injury., which may in part explain their popularity.

 Rowing machines target many muscles at once, including but not limited to: pecs, biceps, abs, obliques, quadriceps, upper back, lats, triceps, glutes, hamstrings, and calves.
 Considered a full muscle workout unlike some other home gym equipment, rowing machines are great for all around muscle development.